Bedrock-OSS/bedrock-wiki/docs/scripting/starting-scripts.md

 ## Writing scripts with JS

-Minecraft's scripting engine only runs JavaScript only, like any other JavaScript projects.
+Minecraft's scripting engine only runs JavaScript, like any other JavaScript projects.
 Check out [Scripting with TypeScript](./typescript#script-api) for compiling TS directly to JavaScript.

 <CodeHeader>BP/scripts/Main.js</CodeHeader>